 Paula J. Gardner has worked primarily in the field of domestic relations law as a paralegal since earning her degree in Paralegal Studies in 1991.
 She has worked in Colorado, New York, and Virginia.
 She joined the domestic relations law firm of Cooper Ginsberg Gray, PLLC in 2012.

 Robert M. Worster III, Esq., has practiced family law in Northern Virginia since 2005 and handles all aspects of family law cases.
 He became a partner with Cooper Ginsberg Gray, PLLC, in 2013.
-He is a member of the Virginia State Bar and inactive member of the Pennsylvania State Bar. www.cgglawyers.com
+He is a member of the Virginia State Bar and an inactive member of the Pennsylvania State Bar. www.cgglawyers.com